chmllr/cons/README.md

     Avaliable commands:

     seal:
-    	Seals all existing files with their MD5 hashes into the directory index.
-    	It does not make any mutating operations on the directory!
+    	Seals all existing files with their MD5 hashes and sizes into the directory index.
+It does not mutate anything inside the directory, except the index file.

     verify (accepts option --deep):
     	Checks existing file structure against the index.
 This command can detect